jasmine/jasmine/CONTRIBUTING.md

 ## Before Committing or Submitting a Pull Request

 1. Ensure all specs are green in browser *and* node
-1. Ensure JSHint is green with `grunt jsHint`
+1. Ensure JSHint is green with `grunt jshint`
 1. Build `jasmine.js` with `grunt buildDistribution` and run all specs again - this ensures that your changes self-test well

 ## Submitting a Pull Request